allthingslinux/tux/docs/content/selfhost/install/baremetal.md

 ```

 !!! note "uv Path"
     If `uv` was installed in a different location, update the `ExecStart` path accordingly.
-You can find it with `sudo -u tux which uv`.
+You can find it with `which uv`.

 ### Start and Enable Service